Pros and Cons of a Baby Movement Monitor

 supervising her regularly (having her in your room the first months is

-recommended anyway), you will most probably be fine without this
+recommended anyway), you will most likely be fine without this

 If your baby, or any of her siblings, have had serious breathing stops,